mattpodwysocki/Console-Setup/macos/README.md

 I also use PowerShell a bit on macOS as well as Windows and Linux for build automation for .NET Core so I can be as cross-platform as possible.
 You can easily customize PowerShell with lots of extensions from the [PowerShell Gallery](http://powershellgallery.com/).

 By default, I install a number of modules from the PowerShell Gallery including:

 - `Get-ChildItemColor` - A colorized version of `Get-ChildItem` cmdlet
 - `oh-my-posh` - Theming capabilities for the console
 - `posh-git` - Provides git status and git tab completion

 In addition, I like syntax highlighting of PowerShell to also be done such as customizing the colors of such things as keywords, comments, strings, parameters and more.
 The [cmd-colors-solarized](https://github.com/neilpa/cmd-colors-solarized) repository has two files `Set-SolarizedDarkColorDefaults.ps1` and `Set-SolarizedLightColorDefaults.ps1`.
 Unfortunately, with the later releases of PowerShell and Powershell Core, the defaults no longer work and instead you can use my  [`Set-SolarizedDarkColorDefaults.ps1`](../windows/Set-SolarizedDarkColorDefaults.ps1) and [`Set-SolarizedLightColorDefaults.ps1`](../windows/Set-SolarizedLightColorDefaults.ps1) files which corrects the files.

 There are a number of customizations I have done to my PowerShell to make it feel like home like adding for utilities such as `thefuck`, and change the prompt to use [Agnoster](https://github.com/agnoster/agnoster-zsh-theme).
+I also add some useful aliases too.

 ```powershell
 # Ensure posh-git is loaded